 Insurance companies in Liechtenstein must present and publish an annual report, including an annual account.
-Furthermore, they must submit to the FMA a report form with detailed business figures for the previous financial year.
+They must also submit to the FMA a report form with detailed business figures for the previous financial year.
+In addition, there are further reporting and notification obligations with regard to solvency.
 These data make sure that the FMA can respond promptly in the event of identifying potential weakness.

-Besides the Supervision of the calculation of the Solvency Capital Requirements complied with Article 42 et seqq.
-VersAG, Article 73 VersAG authorises the FMA ancillary to develop tools that help evaluate the ability of those undertakings.
+In addition to supervising the calculation of the Solvency Capital Requirements complied with Article 42 et seqq.
+VersAG, Article 73 VersAG authorises the FMA ancillary to develop tools that help evaluate the ability of such undertakings.

-11. What are the minimum capital requirements?
+12. What are the minimum capital requirements?

-The minimum capital requirements depend on what type

-of insurance businesses are operated by the insurance undertakings.
-The minimum capital requirements may not be lower than the following amounts in accordance with Article 51 (2) VersAG:
+The minimum capital requirements depend on the type of insurance businesses are operated by the insurance undertakings.
+The minimum capital requirements may not be less than the following amounts in accordance with Article 51 (2) VersAG:

-- a.
-EUR 2'500'000.00 (in words: two million five hundred thousand) or the equivalent in Swiss Francs for non-life insurance undertakings, including captive direct insurance undertakings; - EUR 3'700'000.00 (in words: three million seven hundred thousand) or the equivalent in Swiss Francs for non-life insurance undertakings, including captive insurance undertakings, if all or more of the risks listed in classes 10 to 15 in Annex 1 (A) need to be covered; - c.
-EUR 3'700'000.00 (in words: three million seven hundred thousand) or the equivalent in Swiss Francs for life insurance undertakings, including captive direct insurance undertakings; - d.
-EUR 3'600'000.00 (in words: three million six hundred thousand) or the equivalent in Swiss Francs for reinsurance undertakings, except for captive reinsurance undertakings, for which a minimum capital requirement of at least EUR 1'200'000.00 (in words: one million two hundred thousand) or the equivalent in Swiss Francs applies.
+- EUR 2,500,000.00 (in words: two million five hundred thousand) or the equivalent in Swiss francs for non-life insurance undertakings, including captive direct insurance undertakings; - EUR 3,700,000.00 (in words: three million seven hundred thousand) or the equivalent in Swiss francs for non-life insurance undertakings, including captive insurance undertakings, if all or more of the risks listed in classes 10 to 15 in Annex 1 (A) need to be covered; - c.
+EUR 3,700,000.00 (in words: three million seven hundred thousand) or the equivalent in Swiss francs for life insurance undertakings, including captive direct insurance undertakings; - d.
+EUR 3,600,000.00 (in words: three million six hundred thousand) or the equivalent in Swiss francs for reinsurance undertakings, other than captive reinsurance undertakings, which shall have a minimum capital requirement of at least EUR 1,200,000.00 (in words: one million two hundred thousand) or the equivalent in Swiss francs applies.

-12. Is there a policyholder protection scheme in your jurisdiction?
+13. Is there a policyholder protection scheme in your jurisdiction?

 One of the main purposes of insurance supervisory, as it is standardised in Article 1 (2) VersAG, are to protect the policyholders and to secure confidence in the Liechtenstein insurance and financial centre.
-Even there is no own set down protection scheme for policyholders, there are mostly protected in Liechtenstein by provisions in the form of tied assets.
-One could even claim that the insurance legislation with its strict solvency, minimum capital and information requirements, is guided and animated by the aim of policyholder protection.

-But also, the regulation is increasing mainly in favour of transparency and consumer protection.
-For instance, the Solvency II as a risk-based regulation that sets the technical and governance standards required for EU insurers to manage capital requirements pursues the goal of effective policyholder protection.
-It provides transparency and consistency to risk management and reporting to protect consumer interest against insurers defaulting on their obligations.
+Even though there is no specific protection scheme for policyholders, in Liechtenstein they are mostly protected by provisions in the form of tied assets.
+One could even say that the insurance legislation, with its strict solvency, minimum capital and information requirements, is guided and animated by the goal of protecting policyholder.
+Regulation is increasing, particulary in favour of transparency and consumer protection.
+For example, the Solvency II as a risk-based regulation that sets the technical and governance standards required for EU insurers to manage capital requirements, aims to provide effective policyholder protection.
+It provides transparency and consistency to risk management and reporting to protect consumer interests against insurers that fail to meet their obligations.